Adult Residential Services

 What are Residential Services?

 Homes are designed to accommodate the individual preferences and needs of the men and women who live in them.
-Each individual is encouraged to become an integral member of the community in which they live based on their preferences, interests, and responsibilities.
+Each person is encouraged to become an integral member of the community in which they live based on their preferences, interests, and responsibilities.
 Their supports are provided by highly trained Direct Support Professionals (DSPs) and clinical professionals.

 Supports and Services

-Individual Service Plans are team driven and aim at providing training and supports in the following areas:
+Individual Service Plans are team-driven and aim at providing training and supports in the following areas: